splunk/public-o11y-docs/gdi/opentelemetry/metrics-ootb-k8s.rst

 The Collector processes collected data as configured in your pipelines.
 Therefore, metrics that are imported by receivers might be excluded further into the pipeline by other components.
 For instance, the :ref:`signalfx-exporter`, included in the default Collector configuration, drops certain metrics and applies :ref:`translation rules <exclusion-rules>` that impact the metrics the Collector sends to Splunk Observability Cloud.

-.. caution:: Check the :strong:`Kept?` column in the tables below to see if the metric is finally sent to Splunk Observability Cloud after going through the Collector pipelines.

 Learn more about the Collector's configuration and data processing at:

 * :ref:`otel-configuration-ootb`